 5 ways to improve your body language

 With 55% of communication originating from body language, you’d think we’d all be experts in conveying the right message.
-According to Bonnie Ellis, PhD, speech therapist and instructor in the University of Phoenix College of Humanities, humans read and interpret nonverbal cues all the time, whether in one-on-one meetings or watching group presentations.
+According to Bonnie Ellis, PhD, speech therapist and instructor in the University of Phoenix College of Humanities and Sciences, humans read and interpret nonverbal cues all the time, whether in one-on-one meetings or watching group presentations.

 “Most people think about what they’re saying — not what they’re showing,” she says.
 “Once they’re aware of the nonverbal signs, they can eliminate them.”